By Marie-Louise Gumuchian and Phil Black

 Two years ago, she was found guilty of abuse of office in a Russian gas deal and sentenced to seven years in prison in a case widely seen as politically motivated.
 Her supporters say she needs to travel abroad for medical treatment.

 Russian President Vladimir Putin dismissed the protests Monday, saying they are unrelated to Ukraine's turn away from the European Union.
-He called them reminiscent of a "pogrom" rather than a revolution and an effort by the opposition to destabilize the government, according to Russia's state news agency RIA Novosti.
+He called them reminiscent of a "pogrom" rather than a revolution and an effort by the opposition to destabilize the government, RIA Novosti said.

-Facing a worsening crisis on the streets, Yanukovich on Monday asked the European Commission to receive a Ukrainian delegation for talk on "some aspects" of the agreement Kiev had been expected to sign, according to a statement from Brussels.
+Yanukovich on Monday asked the European Commission to receive a Ukrainian delegation to discuss "some aspects" of the agreement Kiev had been expected to sign, according to a statement from Brussels.

-Commission President Jose Manuel Barroso agreed to the request but added that the commission was ready to discuss implementing "agreements already initialed, but not to reopen any kind of negotiations."
+Commission President Jose Manuel Barroso acceded to the request but noted that the commission was not prepared "to reopen any kind of negotiations."

 ™ & © 2013 Cable News Network, Inc., a Time Warner Company.
 All rights reserved.